 Certain things may make a gallbladder scan less accurate.
 These include:

-- Eating or drinking within 2 to 8 hours of the scan
+Eating or drinking up to 6 hours before the scan

 Tell your healthcare provider if any of these apply to you.